Nanban trade: Portuguese trade in the 16th century

-Ever since 1514 that the Portuguese had traded with China from Malacca, and the year after the first Portuguese landfall in Japan, trade commenced between Malacca, China, and Japan.
-The Chinese Emperor had decreed an embargo against Japan as a result of piratical wokou raids against China – consequently, Chinese goods were in scarce supply in Japan and so, the Portuguese found a lucrative opportunity to act as middlemen between the two realms.
+Ever since 1514, the Portuguese had traded with China from Malacca, and the year after the first Portuguese landfall in Japan, trade commenced between Malacca, China, and Japan.
+The Chinese Emperor had decreed an embargo against Japan as a result of piratical wokou raids against China.
+Consequently, Chinese goods were in scarce supply in Japan; Portuguese traders found a lucrative opportunity to act as middlemen between the two realms.

-Trade with Japan was initially open to any, but in 1550, the Portuguese Crown monopolized the rights to trade with Japan.
+Trade with Japan was initially open to any, but from 1550, the Portuguese Crown monopolized the rights to trade with Japan.
 Henceforth, once a year a fidalgo was awarded the rights for a single trade venture to Japan with considerable privileges, such as the title of captain-major of the voyage to Japan, with authority over any Portuguese subjects in China or Japan while he was in port, and the right to sell his post, should he lack the necessary funds to undertake the enterprise.
 He could charter a royal vessel or purchase his own, at about 40,000 xerafins.
 His ship would set sail from Goa, called at Malacca and China before proceeding to Japan and back.

 In 1554, captain-major Leonel de Sousa negotiated with Chinese authorities the re-legalization of Portuguese trade in China, which was followed by the foundation of Macau in 1557 to support this trade.

 The state of civil-war in Japan was also highly beneficial to the Portuguese, as each competing lord sought to attract trade to their domains by offering better conditions.
 In 1571, the fishing village of Nagasaki became the definitive anchorage of the Portuguese and in 1580, its lord, Omura Sumitada, the first Japanese lord to convert to Christianity, leased it to the Jesuits "in perpetuity".
 The city subsequently evolved from an unimportant fishing village to a prosperous and cosmopolitan community, the entirety of which was Christian.
 In time, the city would be graced with a painting school, a hospital, a charitable institution (the Misericórdia) and a Jesuit college.